jtpio/pydata-paris-2025/index.md

 # The AI space is moving (very) fast

+- New models
+- IDE integrations
+- CLI, TUI

+---

+# AI integration in the browser?

 - What about JupyterLite?
-- AI in the browser?
+- Using AI models in the browser?

 ---